NEOS-AI/Neosearch/README.md

     - [x] Implement dispatcher for GitHub
     - [x] Implement dispatcher for Medium
     - [ ] Implement dispatcher for X (previously Twitter)
+- [ ] Implement the Hybrid Search retriever
     - [ ] Implement the ParadeDB retriever with LlamaIndex
+    - [ ] Add support for caching layer for the retriever
 - [x] Update Rag Retriever to use the searxng engine
 - [x] Implement the CRAG workflow for the Rag Retriever
 - [x] Implement the reranker